 There are gaps across America — gaps in employment, housing, education, health care, access to banking services — where mainstream finance doesn’t reach or cannot lend.
 CDFIs fill these gaps.
 CDFIs leverage capital from banks, foundations, corporations, and government agencies.
-CDFIs provide technical assistance and finance to transform neighborhoods by creating jobs, sparking small businesses, building affordable housing, expanding community facilities, supporting quality education, and nurturing consumer health.
+CDFIs provide technical assistance and financing to transform neighborhoods by creating jobs, sparking small businesses, building affordable housing, expanding community facilities, supporting quality education, and nurturing consumer health.

 CDFIs began doing the work of providing responsible, affordable finance where it is needed most in 1973.
 We’ve grown from early lenders that were primarily funded by individuals and faith-based investment to a more than $222 billion industry that continues to grow to meet the need.